Previous Lesson 18 Next

 Use of “was” as “something”

-"Was" is also used in the sense of "something".
-In that case, the verb is the first element in the sentence.
-A pronoun or a noun is the second element.
-If there is a time or place in such a question, it is placed at the end of the question.
-Please see the rearrangements of the above questions.
+"Was" is also employed to convey the meaning of "something."
+In this context, the verb takes the initial position in the sentence, followed by a pronoun or a noun as the second element.
+If there is a time or place reference in such a question, it is positioned at the end of the sentence.
+Please review the restructured versions of the preceding sentences.

 Verb Pronoun "Was" as compliment